tevaughan/region-fill-dirichlet/README.md

 ### Bilinear Interpolation

-After the problem is solved, the edges and interior of each full superpixel must be filled with the values obtained by bilinearly interpolating the corner-values, which were solved for.
+After the problem is solved, the edges and interior of each interpolable superpixel must be filled with the values obtained by bilinearly interpolating the corner-values, which were solved for.